KelseyBaker262/goodgrowth-techtest/README.md

-# GoodGrowth Tech Test
+# Tech Test

 ## Introduction

-This repository contains my solution to the technical test provided by GoodGrowth.
-The aim of the test is to add weather information to the National Trust property information pages.
+This repository contains my solution to the technical test.
+The aim of the test is to integrate weather information to the National Trust property information pages.
 This readme includes the implementation plan and a non-technical overview of the solution.

 ## Overview for a Non-Technical Audience